-Shine Lawyers are examining claims against Audi and Volkswagen, following two US class actions, alleging that several vehicles have a defective timing chain which can cause catastrophic engine failure.
+Shine Lawyers is examining claims against Audi, Skoda and Volkswagen following US class actions, alleging that several vehicles have a defective timing chain, which can cause catastrophic engine failure.

-Volkswagen and Audi vehicles that contain 2.0L TSI and TFSI EA888 engines are the vehicles that have been identified as affected.
+Volkswagen, Skoda and Audi vehicles that contain 1.8L and 2.0L TSI and TFSI EA888 engines manufactured between 2008 and 2012 are the vehicles that have been identified as affected.

 “We believe the timing chain defect is a major safety issue for drivers.
-The defect can potentially cause the vehicles to stop mid-journey placing the occupants of the affected vehicles in imminent risk of danger,” said Shine’s Class Actions Expert, Vicky Antzoulatos.
+The defect can potentially cause the vehicles to stop mid-journey placing the occupants of the affected vehicles in imminent risk of danger,” said Shine Lawyers' Class Actions Expert, Vicky Antzoulatos.

 Similar actions have arisen in the US District Court in New Jersey and Florida.

 Vehicles believed to be affected in Australia are:

 Audi 2008 – 2012 Models:

 - Octavia RS

 Volkswagen 2008 – 2012 Models:

 - Golf GTi